Pixel-Services/MoBot/README.md

 ---

 ## Installation
-To set up MoBot, download the latest release from the releases page.
+To set up MoBot, download the latest release from the releases page and run it.
 ```bash
 java -jar MoBot.jar
 ```
+On the first run, MoBot will create a `bot.yml` file in the same directory.
+This file contains all the necessary configurations for the bot.
+Inside the `bot.yml` file, you will have to set the `token`.

+For more information on Discord Bot Tokens check [here](https://discord.com/developers/docs/topics/oauth2#bot-application-oauth2-url-generator).

+Additionally to the `bot.yml` file, MoBot will create a `modules` folder.
+This folder is where you will place your modules.

+Enjoy.

 ## Creating a Module
 To create a module for MoBot, follow these steps: